Service Bureau portal

-The first step for a legal entity wishing to register as a SWIFT service bureau is to complete and submit the Service Bureau registration for operational level.
+The first step for a legal entity wishing to register as a SWIFT service bureau is to discuss with the account manager the business eligibility.

 If you are an existing Service Bureau fully owned by one or several SWIFT shareholders and you are only offering the shared connectivity to your shareholder’s group of companies, please register using this form.

 Upon receipt of the application form, SWIFT will make some compliance checks:

 a.
 Compliance check against business eligibility criteria

 The first assessment of compliance is the business eligibility criteria, as defined in the Shared Infrastructure Programme Terms and Conditions.

 b.
 Compliance check against legal and financial criteria